donomii/menu/README.md

 # Tray menu

 The tray menu sits in the system tray(Windows) or the menu bar (Mac).
-It displays the user-defined menu, as well as several generated menus, like the Applications menu, and the network services menu.
+It displays the user-defined menu, as well as several auto-generated menus, like the Applications menu, and the network services menu.

 # Popup Menu

-Similar to the tray menu, but you press a hotkey (F12), and the menu appears in the center of the screen.
+Similar to the tray menu, but the menu appears in the center of the screen.

 # Popup launcher

 The popup launcher works similar to the built-in search on macosx.
-Press a button (the spotlight button on mac, CAPS LOCK on windows), and the launcher will appear.
+Press a button (F12), and the launcher will appear.
 Type your search, then use the up and down arrows to select your choice.

-The options that appear in the popup launcher are NOT automatically generated, they come from a file (~/.menu.recall.text).
-You can always find this file by searching for "menu settings", then selecting that option from the list.
+The options that appear in the popup launcher are not all automatically generated, they come from a file (~/.menu.recall.text).
+You can always find this file by searching for "Edit Recall Menu", then selecting that option from the list.

 The different ways to launch a file or program are described below.